 7. Use it or lose it.

-If you've been neglecting the contents of your freezer lately, now might be a good time to eat down the freezer.
+If you've been neglecting the contents of your freezer lately, now might be a good time to eat what's in there.
 Your fridge freezer gets opened frequently, making the freezer temperature a little unstable.
 Use items in your side-by-side freezer within a month or two for best quality and texture.

 Organizing and using up the odds and ends will help clear space and freezer clutter, leaving you with a great space to cook from.
 If it's clean and uncluttered, you'll enjoy the cooking process so more.